awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 In this tutorial, you deploy an `IPv6` Amazon VPC, an Amazon EKS cluster with the `IPv6` family, and a managed node group with Amazon EC2 Amazon Linux nodes\.
 You can't deploy Amazon EC2 Windows nodes in an `IPv6` cluster\.
 You can also deploy Fargate nodes to your cluster, though those instructions aren't provided in this topic for simplicity\.

 Before creating a cluster for production use, we recommend that you familiarize yourself with all settings and deploy a cluster with the settings that meet your requirements\.
-For more information, see [Creating an Amazon EKS cluster](create-cluster.md), [Managed node groups](managed-node-groups.md) and the [considerations](#ipv6-considerations) for this topic\.
+For more information, see [Create an Amazon EKS cluster](create-cluster.md), [Managed node groups](managed-node-groups.md) and the [considerations](#ipv6-considerations) for this topic\.
 You can only enable some settings when creating your cluster\.

 **Prerequisites**